dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * Requires robust synchronization to keep policies consistent with the repository.
 * Adds complexity to distribution pipelines for real-time or near-real-time updates.

-See the Pre-Loaded Data diagrams for embedded and external PDP setups, which include policy distribution via components like the Distributor, Aggregator, Policy Aggregator, and Data Aggregator.
-These components manage policy loading and updates alongside data, ensuring PDPs are configured with the latest policies.

 #### Embedded Policies

-Policies are embedded in the PDP’s static configuration and cannot be updated without restarting or redeploying the PDP.
+Policies are embedded in the PDP (e.g. as code, or as static configuration) and cannot be updated without restarting or redeploying the PDP.
 This strategy is ideal for Low change rate policies.

 **Pros:**